-- Checking the progress of your child, identifying, planning, scaffolding and delivering any additional help your child may need.
-This could be targeted work or additional support. - Informing the Inclusion Manager/SENDCo. - Writing Pupil Progress Targets or an individual learning plan, if necessary, sharing and reviewing these, termly with parents and planning for the next term. - Ensuring that the school's SEND Policy is followed by the pupil's they teach with SEN, in his/her classroom.
+- Check your child's progress and identify, plan, scaffold, and deliver any additional help your child may need.
+This could be targeted work or extra support. - Informing the Inclusion Manager/SENDCo. - Writing Pupil Progress Targets or an individual learning plan, sharing and reviewing these termly with parents and planning for the next term if necessary. - Ensuring that the school's SEND Policy is followed by the pupils they teach with SEND needs within their classroom.